What happens at puppy training classes?

 Remember that your puppy is not bad or naughty.
 He or she simply needs time and help to learn how to live in their new home and respond to new situations.
 Puppy training classes are a vital part of this process.

-You should always take out dog insurance for your pup at the first opportunity.
+You should always take out quality dog insurance policy for your pup at the first opportunity.
 This can help cover any vet care your new pet may need.

 Choosing a puppy training class